-When you share an article from this blog you help me grow my audience and thanks to this I’ll be able to write more useful and amazing content to help more and more people.
+When you share an article from this blog, you help me grow my audience.
+Thanks to this, I’ll be able to write more useful and amazing content to help more and more people.

 Stefano Caioni is the founder of Pixinfocus.
 His passion for photography helps him discover new places and live new adventures.